s-victor/TinyPedal/docs/customization.md

     window_color_theme
 Set color theme for main window and dialog.
 Default theme is `Dark`.
 This option does not affect overlay widget.

-Color theme can be quickly toggled via `Light` and `Dark` button on main window status bar.
+Color theme can be quickly toggled via `UI` button on main window status bar.

 [**`Back to Top`**](#)